-A maximum of 1000 words
+A maximum of 500 words

 Please provide a statement of purpose, in English, describing how your background and research interests relate to the programme, following the template below.
-The statement should focus primarily on academic, research or employment-related achievements and interests rather than personal achievements and interests.
+The statement should focus primarily on academic, research or employment-related achievements and interests rather than personal interests.

 Please ensure your statement of purpose is anonymised with respect to your name, ethnicity and gender.
 Anonymisation of application forms is one of the actions we are taking as part of a pilot aimed at minimising conscious and unconscious bias in the admissions procedure for graduate students.